censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ## Alternative methods to allow CENO bridging

 Instead of enabling UPnP on your router, you can create a port forwarding rule, to make sure that connections from the CENO network are forwarded to your smartphone.
 You will need to login to the router's administration interface and locate the *port forwarding* option.
-To see which IP address you need to forward the connections to and the relevant port, open the **CENO Settings** menu and look under the *Local UDP endpoint(s)*.
+To see which IP address you need to forward the connections to and the relevant port, open the *CENO Settings* page and look under the *Local UDP endpoint(s)*.

 ![Figure: Local UDP endpoints](images/udp-port.png)

 > **Note:** The port forwarding must be for the UDP protocol (not TCP).
-Your smartphone's local network IP address may change from time to time (unless you know how to allocate a static address to the device) so you should periodically review the CENO settings menu to see that the phone is reachable to the CENO network.
+Your smartphone's local network IP address may change from time to time (unless you know how to allocate a static address to the device) so you should periodically review the *CENO Settings* page to see that the phone is reachable to the CENO network.